misselvexu/mixmicro-apollo/docs/en/usage/dotnet-sdk-user-guide.md

 string value = config.GetProperty(someKey, someDefaultValue);
 ```

-GetProperty **can get the real-time latest configuration value corresponding to someKey by the above **config.
+With the above **config.getProperty** you can get the real-time latest configuration value corresponding to someKey.

 In addition, the configuration values are fetched from memory, so there is no need for the application to do its own caching.